-Step 2: Choose Enter the new device's PIN and enter the PIN code of the wireless adapter in the field behind PIN in the above figure.
+Step 2: Choose "Enter the new device's PIN" and enter the PIN code of the wireless adapter in the field after PIN as shown in the figure above.
 Then click Connect.

 The PIN code of the adapter is always displayed on the QSS configuration screen.